Everything you need to know about experience design

 Georgina Guthrie

-Go back ten, twenty years ago, and the word ‘design’ conjured up images of graphic designers, artists, architects… people concerned with solving problems in ways that looked nice.
+Go back ten, twenty years ago, and the word “design” conjured up images of graphic designers, artists, architects — people concerned with solving problems in ways that looked nice.

-Nowadays, the industry has exploded out into a range of specialties, all of which have changed the way we think about the act of designing things.
+Nowadays, the industry has exploded into a range of specialties, all of which have changed the way we think about the act of designing things.
 Now, rather than it being about solving problems, it’s about creating meaningful experiences.

-What is experience design?
+So what is experience design?

 Experience design is the act of designing products, services, or environments focusing on the quality of the user’s experience.

 The idea of designing for user experience takes its bearings from a man named Don Norman, the first User Experience Architect at Apple.
-He also first coined the term — and from there, ‘design’ ballooned out into being a variety of things beyond just something to passively consume.
+He also first coined the term, and from there, ‘design’ ballooned out into being a variety of things beyond just something to passively consume.

 To really get to grips with the concept of experience design, it might be helpful to hone in on one word: experience.